 Garbage Disposal Not Working?
 It is probably Jammed!

-There are seven steps that we are going to go through in order to unjam that garbage disposal:
+There are seven steps that we are going to go through in order to free that jammed garbage disposal:

-- Step one is going to be making sure that the power if off to your garbage disposal.
+- Step one is going to be making sure that the power if off and unplugged to your jammed garbage disposal.

-- Step two is going to be clearing any loose debris in the garbage disposal.
+- Step two is going to be clearing any loose debris inside the garbage disposal.